barryvdh/barryvdh.github.io/_posts/2020-10-23-using-fullcalendar-with-laravel-livewire.md

 </div>
 ```

 Now each time Livewire reloads, the FullCalendar is still rendered.
-See the Playground: https://laravelplayground.com/#/snippets/790e0206-91a2-4a2c-9394-e53f8d18dd6f
+[See the Playground](https://laravelplayground.com/#/snippets/790e0206-91a2-4a2c-9394-e53f8d18dd6f)

 ## Calling actions on Events
 To store the events, we need to pass the data to the back-end.
 With Livewire this is super easy.
 We can use `@this.<myaction>` to call functions in PHP, straight from the Javascript FullCalendar events: